UniversitaDellaCalabria/uniCMS/docs/source/contents/setup.md

 pip install unicms
 ````

-You can even start the project / example available in the official uniCMS repository.
+To complete the installation assure that you have correctly loaded

-To complete the installation remeber to load unicms' app to your project settings file.
+unicms' modules to your project settings file.

 ````
 INSTALLED_APPS = [
     'accounts',